-Professor Lars S. Smith holds the Samuel J. Stallings Chair in Law at the University of Louisville's Louis D. Brandeis School of Law.
-Smith is serving as associate dean for the 2018-2019 academic year.
+Professor Lars S. Smith is serving as dean and holds the Samuel J. Stallings Chair in Law at the University of Louisville's Louis D. Brandeis School of Law.
 Smith teaches in the areas of intellectual property, business and commercial law.
 His courses include Intellectual Property Survey, Trademark Law, Business Planning, Law and Economics, Property, and Secured Transactions.
 Professor Smith is particularly interested in helping students build practice skills, and so incorporates various practice based exercises in his Trademark Law and Business Planning courses.

 In 2012 Professor Smith received the University of Louisville Distinguished Faculty Award in Teaching.
 In 2011, Professor Smith received a Fulbright Scholarship Award to teach at Zhongnan University of Economics and Law in Wuhan, China, where he taught Chinese Masters of Law students about U.S. intellectual property law.
 Professor Smith is the faculty advisor to the Law School's Entrepreneurship Clinic, and was the initial Interim Director to the law school's first law clinic.